-The AAS Interior Design program is nested within the School of Constructed Environments (SCE).
+The AAS Interior Design program is housed in the School of Constructed Environments (SCE).
 Students work alongside aspiring architects, lighting designers, and product designers, sharing facilities like the fabrication shop, the Light Lab, and the Angelo Donghia Materials Center.
-Benefiting from Parsons’ culture of cross-disciplinary learning, program participants may augment their interior design studies with classes in fine arts, fashion, and graphic design.
+Benefiting from Parsons’ culture of cross-disciplinary learning, program participants can supplement their interior design studies with classes in fine arts, fashion, and graphic design.

 Professional New York

-In addition to the resources of the Parsons faculty, facilities, and fellow students, AAS Interior Design students gain access to New York–based showrooms, factories, dealers and auction houses, and experts that make the city a hub of the international interior design world.
+In addition to the resources of the Parsons faculty, facilities, and fellow students, AAS Interior Design students gain access to the showrooms, factories, dealers and auction houses, and experts that make New York City a hub of the international interior design world.
 Parsons’ reputation as an industry leader also opens doors to the city’s many interior design firms and departments.